 - The Employment Standards Code outlines employment rules specific to people under 18 years of age.
-For more information, see youth employment laws for more information.
+See youth employment laws for more information.

 - An employer may apply for a permit to employ: